 Manufacturing cost estimating opens the door to advanced manufacturing.

-For years and years, the process of manufacturing was typified by assembly lines turning out endless quantities of identical products built with standardized parts.
+For years, the process of manufacturing was typified by assembly lines turning out endless quantities of identical products built with standardized parts.
 Mass production and high volume with minimal variation were the keys to building the low-cost, acceptable quality products that we all enjoyed.
 It was revolutionary, and it did deliver a better quality of life for consumers and workers alike.

 However, this did not stop some from wanting or needing things beyond the standardized model.
 And, in many cases, people were willing to pay a premium for those things.
 So, while most of us were happily gyrating with our hula hoops, at least one guy was wanting a hula square and was reaching for his wallet to pay to have one made.